Beyond the Breast: 5 Other Uses for Your Boppy Nursing Pillow

 Once baby is strong enough to lift his head, place his chest on the Boppy pillow — arms draped over the front, and knees in the hole.
 The Boppy Nursing Pillow provides the support baby needs to do tummy time and build upper body and neck strength.
 And bonus: this puts him in the perfect position to snap some super adorable photos!

-NOTE: Pediatricians recommend 30 to 45 minutes of daily supervised tummy time, so grab some toys and make some memories!
+NOTE: Pediatricians recommend 30 to 45 minutes of daily supervised tummy time (not all at once), so grab some toys and make some memories!

 The Boppy Nursing Pillow creates “the perfect little nest” for supported sitting.
 The Boppy can either go around his back, or across his little tummy.
 This will help him to develop the necessary core strength to (eventually) sit up all on his own.
 The Boppy helps support baby (once he is moderately stable), and protects him from the hard floor when he inevitably falls over.
 We love our Boppy!